slinkp/inheritance_talk/slides.rst

   So existing inheritance hierarchy tends to encourage more inheritance, because it's easier than puzzling out how to do without it.
+  This is what I meant by "once you pop, you can't stop."

   Next time I'll try the reference (option 2).